Hello Harmony Vet

 Why is spinal care important?

-The spine houses the spinal chord.
+The spine houses the spinal cord.
 A majority of the spinal cord segments exit between the bones of the vertebrae to innervate every aspect of the body.
 Altered mobility of the spine, caused by anything from tight muscles, entrapped synovial folds, disc issues, arthritis, etc, can cause pain, referred pain, limping, changed stride, poor performance, decrease fertility, urinary and fecal incontinence, diarrhea, among others.
 Even in younger animals, small changes in biomechanics can lead to decrease athletic performance, arthritis, and strains on muscles and tendons.

 During your pet’s exam, we take a thorough history, assess the gait and palpate the spine, joints and muscles for heat, tension, pain, tone, and any asymmetry.
 Areas that are restricted may be adjusted.